-Browser testing is the process of viewing a single website on multiple operating systems, devices, browsers and screen resolutions, to ensure it displays correctly no matter how visitors are viewing it.
-Browser testing is critical to the web development process — not all browsers are programmed to show website elements exactly the same.
+Browser testing is the process of viewing a single website on multiple operating systems, devices, browsers, and screen resolutions to ensure it displays correctly no matter how visitors are viewing it.
+Browser testing is critical to the web development process — not all browsers are programmed to show website elements.
 Different browsers — and even different versions of the same browser — may display your site differently.

 Here’s how we do it.

 We have two go-to tools when it comes to browser testing: BrowserStack and QuirkTools Screenfly.
 BrowserStack covers the main OS systems, devices, and latest browsers.
 At the same time, Quirk Tools is great for checking phones and tablets to ensure a site’s responsive design elements, such as touch menus and screen scrolling, render properly, both vertically and horizontally.
 In our experience, QuirkTools is better for quick testing during the development process.
 It’s fast but doesn’t emulate a perfect device.
 BrowserStack is helpful for the final QA pass when we want to make sure a site renders perfectly on every device.
 It’s a robust tool, but it’s a little slower.

 And while these tools are helpful, we also pull out tablets and phones and test directly on devices ourselves.
 Nothing replaces the human experience.
 If a site isn’t thoroughly tested on all major browsers, operating systems, and screen resolutions, you risk providing visitors with a bad experience, which could make them leave the site and decrease your chance of turning them into customers.